 - E7.13.1 All undergraduate modules have a minimum pass mark for assessments.
 The pass mark is 40% at undergraduate level. - E7.13.2 Where a total module mark equates to a borderline average of 39.5, 49.5, 59.5., the mark will be rounded up to the next integer, e.g. 40, 50, 60, etc. - E7.13.3 For a student to receive a pass on a module they must achieve a minimum Total Module Mark (TMM) (weighted average of the grades achieved for all assessment tasks) of 40%. - E7.13.4 If the TMM is below 40% the module will be deemed a fail and students will be required to resit the failed component(s).
 If a student subsequently fails the resit and the TMM remains below 40% the student will be required to retake the module.
-The maximum number of retakes permitted per module is one. - E7.13.5 Subject boards consider all modules failed by students and determine whether the required action will be a resit of the failed component(s).
+The maximum number of retakes permitted per module is one. - E7.13.5 Subject boards consider all modules failed by students and determine whether the required action will be a resit of the failed component(s) to be recommended to the Progression and Finalist Board.
 Where a student has already resat a component, the board will not recommend a further resit of that component, and a retake of the module will be required.
+All Subject Board recommendations are subject to ratification by the Progression and Finalist Board. - E7.13.6 Where a Progression and Finalist Board has granted a resit of a component(s) within a module, then the student will automatically be scheduled for a resit of the failed components of the module at the next available opportunity following the Progression and Finalist Board.

-- E7.13.6 Where a Subject Board has granted a resit of a component(s) within a module, then the student will automatically be scheduled for a resit of the failed components of the module at the next available opportunity. - E7.13.7 Where a student has been withdrawn from a module and therefore failed that module due to a breach of the attendance regulations, the student will be required to retake the module in accordance with the Attendance and Lateness regulations contained in section C4.6 of this handbook.
+E7.13.7 Where a student has been withdrawn from a module and therefore failed that module due to a breach of the attendance regulations, the student will be required to retake the module in accordance with the Attendance and Lateness regulations contained in section C4.6 of this handbook.
 The maximum number of retakes permitted per module is one.